FasterSpeeding/Tanjun/docs/usage.md

 Context menus represent the application commands shown when you click on a user or message in Discord and, unlike slash and message commands, do not have configurable arguments nor groups.
-These are created pretty easily as shown above; for more information on configuring menu commands see [tanjun.as_message_menu][tanjun.commands.menu.as_message_menu].
+For more information on configuring menu commands see [tanjun.as_message_menu][tanjun.commands.menu.as_message_menu].

 ### Slash command autocomplete

-Autocomplete is a slash command exclusive feature which allows for processing partial input for string arguments and returning dynamic choices.
+Autocomplete is a slash command exclusive feature that allows a bot to dynamically return choice suggestions to a user as they type a string option.

-Unlike application commands, autocomplete can't defer and must return within 3 seconds.
-These callbacks must be asynchronous and support dependency injection.
+Unlike application commands, autocomplete must give a response within 3 seconds as these do not support deferrals.
+Autocomplete callbacks must be asynchronous and support dependency injection.

 ```py
 @component.with_command